Dead Sea Scrolls mystery unfurls as scientists find hidden cave

-Until now, scientists believed only 11 caves had contained Dead Sea Scrolls, which date from around 250 B.C. to 68 A.D. and contain early copies of the Hebrew Bible, plus calendars, astronomical charts, hymns, community rules and battle plans that shed insight into life at the time.
+Until now, scientists believed only 11 caves had contained Dead Sea Scrolls, which date from around 250 B.C. to 68 A.D. and contain early copies of the Hebrew Bible and biblical commentary, plus calendars, astronomical charts, hymns, community rules and battle plans that shed insight into life at the time.

-The first batch were found in the late 1940s by a bedouin shepherd who famously tossed a rock into a cave and heard the sounds of pottery shattering.

 The discovery of a 12th Dead Sea Scrolls cave "is one of the most exciting archaeological discoveries, and the most important in the last 60 years, in the caves of Qumran," Hebrew University archaeologist Oren Gutfeld said in a statement.